Recruiting Tech & Vendor Evaluation Rubric

 - You can explain how it's used in the process, in plain language.

-- There is an audit trail for decisions or recommendations.
+- There is an audit trail for decisions, recommendations, and overrides.

 - Guardrails exist for sensitive content (protected class references, medical, compensation, etc.).